pngme/sample-android-app-react-native/README.md

 ## Sample Android App
 This repository is a sample Android app, which uses the Pngme SDK.
 This app uses the `.env` file to inject the SDK `clientKey`.
-As noted above, it is highly recommend that additional measures be taken to protect the `clientKey` when implementing in a production app.
+As noted above, it is highly recommended that additional measures be taken to protect the `clientKey` when implementing in a production app.

 This app can be compiled and emulated locally, with or without a valid SDK `clientKey`.